 “I don’t think art should be only for the select few,” Warhol said.
 “I think it should be for the mass of the American people.”
 Like other Pop artists, Warhol used images with wide appeal: comic strips, advertisements, photographs of rock-music icons and movie stars, and tabloid news shots.
 In Campbell’s Soup Cans he reproduced an object of mass consumption in the most literal sense.
 When he ﬁrst exhibited these canvases—there are thirty-two of them, the number of soup varieties Campbell’s then sold—each one simultaneously hung from the wall, like a painting, and stood on a shelf, like groceries in a store.
 The artist referred to them affectionately as “portraits.”

-Repeating the same image at the same scale, the canvases stress the uniformity and ubiquity of the Campbell’s can.
-At the same time, they subvert the idea of painting as a medium of invention and originality.
-Visual repetition of this kind had long been used by advertisers to drum product names into the public consciousness; here, though, it implies not energetic competition but a complacent abundance.
-Outside an art gallery, the Campbell’s label, which had not changed in over fifty years, was not an attention-grabber but a banality.
-As Warhol said of Campbell’s soup, “I used to drink it.
+Warhol made these paintings in a systematic multistep process.
+First he delineated each can with pencil on canvas.
+Next he painted the can and label by hand, using a light projector to superimpose the lettering directly onto the canvas, then tracing its form.
+Repeating the nearly identical image at the same scale, the canvases stress the uniformity and pervasiveness of the Campbell’s can, thereby challenging the prevailing idea of painting as a medium of invention and originality distinct from popular culture.
+The Campbell’s label, which had not changed in more than ﬁfty years, was unremarkable and ubiquitous.
+Warhol later said of Campbell’s soup, “I used to drink it.
 I used to have the same lunch every day, for twenty years, I guess, the same thing over and over again.”

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-260
+Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)